geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 IRC
 ---

-GeoServer has an IRC channel, `#geoserver <irc://irc.freenode.net/geoserver>`_, on the `Freenode <http://freenode.net>`_ network.
-GeoServer developers frequent this channel, and so it is a great way to give and receive information in real time.
+Users can join the IRC channel, `#geoserver <irc://irc.freenode.net/geoserver>`_, on the `Freenode <http://freenode.net>`_ network, in order to collaborate in real time.
+GeoServer developers occasionally will be in this channel as well.

 Bug tracking
 ------------